PaulWassermann/digit-recognition/README.md

 # digit-recognition

 This code allows to create and train a custom neural network to recognize handwritten digits.
+The training data set is the MNIST database.

 ### Installation